rociocastropinto/menstrual-app-discourse-pipeline/data/MANUAL_CURATION_GUIDE.md

 &#x20;  expert/civil society)

 3\.
-The sentence contributes a responsibility frame — it does not

-&#x20;  merely describe the app's features, market position, or

-&#x20;  download statistics without implicating an actor in a
+The sentence contributes a responsibility frame, it does not merely describe the app's features, market position, or download statistics without implicating an actor in a data governance context.

-&#x20;  data governance context

 \## Exclusion criterion